 "There is a man that comes in every day and wants to do a great job for the co-op," said Shane Larson, chief executive officer.
-"He made the transition from lineman to operations manager with a lot of hard work and earned the respect of myself and all the workers."

-Technology has changed considerably in Lynn Maier's 40 years at the co-op.
+"He made the transition from lineman to operations manager with a lot of hard work and earned the respect of Technology has changed considerably in Lynn Maier's 40 years at the co-op.
 He can now see the entire system on his computer screen.
 In the old days, everything was handwritten in three-ring binders.